cognetive/VPC-Flow-Logs-Analytics/README.md

 To install Analytics package and its dependencies, run the following command:
 `$ pip install git+https://github.com/cognetive/VPC-Flow-Logs-Analytics.git`

-## Integration with IBM Watson Studio
-To import Analytics notebook into a Watson Studio project, create a new notebook, select the *From URL* tab and provide the URL link for the notebook.

 ## Data Format
 Analytics uses Pandas and assumes IBM format for VPC Flow Logs.
 Thus, the data should be provided as a Pandas Dataframe which contains the following fields (as columns):
 - Start